juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 This revelation was met with four symphonic groans.
 At that moment, Markus snapped his fingers and said, "You still haven't voted, Master!
 Your word could break the tie!"

 "I can't do that," Guy denied immediately.
 "I pronounced myself a moderator.
-I cannot pass judgements or else it will taint the sanctity of the position, and the whole procedure."
+I cannot pass judgements or else it will taint the sanctity of the position and the whole procedure."

 "Then what do you suggest we do?"
 Markus followed up.